Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: End-to-End Self-Supervised Learning Method

 \subsection{Dynamic Hierarchical Memory Learning}

-In CVGL tasks, baseline networks can rapidly respond to local environmental changes and learn subtle differences in recent scenes.
-However, they are susceptible to transient noise and local anomalies, leading to instability in feature representation.
-Moreover, due to the complexity introduced by geographic variations, baseline networks struggle to extract globally consistent and stable features effectively.
-To address these challenges, we propose a Dynamic Hierarchical Memory Learning (DHML) method to achieve a balance between instantaneous adaptation and long-term stability.
+Geographic environments inherently exhibit spatial continuity, where neighboring regions usually present similar visual patterns, while distant regions show significant differences.
+However, such spatial characteristics often introduce ambiguity in intra-view feature representations.
+To address this issue, we propose a DHML module that jointly exploits long-term and short-term memory to capture spatial dynamics and enhance the discriminability of intra-view features.

-Consistent with the baseline network, we construct the dynamic hierarchical memory learning in a dual-path manner, using drone feature extraction as an illustrative example.
-To build the long-term memory, we first construct two novel clustering memory dictionaries according to Eq.\ref{eq2} and Eq.\ref{eq3}, which are used to store the short-term \(\mathcal{M}_d^s\) and long-term \(\mathcal{M}_d^l\) memories, respectively.
+Consistent with the baseline network, we construct dynamic hierarchical memory learning in a dual-path manner, using drone feature extraction as an illustrative example.
+To build long-term memory, we first construct two novel clustering memory dictionaries according to Eq.(\ref{eq2}), which are used to store short-term \(\mathcal{M}_d^{'}\) and long-term \(\mathcal{M}_d^{''}\) memories, respectively.
+They are expressed as